Finiteness of pointed maps to moduli spaces of polarized varieties

 \begin{theorem} Let $U$ be a variety.
-Assume that there exists a smooth proper canonically polarized family of varieties $V\to U$ with maximal variation in moduli.
-Then, there is a proper closed subset $\Delta$ such that, for every smooth quasi-projective curve $ C$,
+Assume that there is a smooth projective family $V \to U$ of varieties with semi-ample canonical bundle which has maximal variation in moduli.
+Then, there is a proper closed subset $\Sigma\subsetneq U$ such that, for every smooth curve $C$ the following statements hold. \begin{enumerate} \item For every irreducible subvariety $M$ of $\mathrm{Hom}(C,U)$, any subvariety of $M$ not contained in $\mathrm{Hom}(C,\Sigma)\cap M$ is of log-general type and $M$ is hyperbolic modulo $\mathrm{Hom}(C,\Sigma)\cap M$. \item We have that \end{enumerate} \end{theorem} \begin{proof} By Theorem \ref{thm:deng}, we may choose $\Sigma\subsetneq U$ such that $U$ is hyperbolic modulo $\Sigma$.
+The fact that $M$ is hyperbolic modulo $\mathrm{Hom}(C,\Sigma)\cap M$ then follows from Theorem \ref{thm:dimension0b}.